 How to List Skills on a Resume (With Examples)

-This guide covers which skills to include, how to organize them, and how to tailor your skills section for each job application.
+This guide covers which skills to include, how to organize them, how to tailor your skills section for each job application, and how to avoid the most common mistakes that cost candidates interviews.

 Types of Skills for Your Resume